Baxter (name)

-Baxter is an Anglo-Saxon and Scottish name, originally from the English occupational surname meaning baker, from the early Middle English bakstere and the Old English bæcere.
-The form Bakster was originally feminine, with Baker as the masculine equivalent, but over time both names came to apply to both men and women.
-Ancient variations in the spelling of the surname include Bakster, Baxstar, Baxstair, Baxstare and Baxster.
+Baxter is an English surname, originally an occupational surname meaning baker.
+It derives from the early Middle English word bakstere and the Old English term bæcere.
+The form Bakster was initially feminine, while Baker served as the masculine equivalent, but over time, both forms came to be applied to both genders.
+Historical variations in the spelling of the surname include Bakster, Baxstar, Baxstair, Baxstare, and Baxster.